 Within the wound, a second interval is further exploited between the Achilles tendon and the peroneal tendon more medially.
 From the posterior tibia, the flexor hallucis longus is lifted up to allow access to the posterior malleolus.
 Via the perimalleolar arterial, ring blood is supplied to the tibia.
 The fracture edge must be defined and devascularization of the fragment should not happen.
 In order to supplement the fixation, a small buttress plate can also be employed.

-Through a standard medial incision, the medial malleolus can be addressed, but this can be challenging in a prone position when compared to supine position due to the tendency of the leg to rotate externally.
+Through a standard medial incision, the medial malleolus can be addressed, but this can be challenging in a prone position when compared to the supine position due to the tendency of the leg to rotate externally.
 Hence it is good to have an assistant to hold the lower limb in case of internal rotation.
 Usually, with the help of two of the 3.5 lag screws, fixation of the medial side will be carried out.

 Supracondylar fractures are common among femur fractures occurring proximal to the knee joint in the terminal of the femur in between the metaphyseal-diaphyseal junction and the femoral condyles.
 ORIF femur includes treatment of the fracture by incorporating intramedullary nails, plates and external fixators or total knee arthroplasty.
 The technique adopted will depend upon the bone quality and hemodynamic stability of the patient.